br0kend/react/docs/_posts/2016-07-13-mixins-considered-harmful.md

 module.exports = withSubscription(CommentList);
 ```

 Higher-order components are a powerful pattern.
 You can pass additional arguments to them if you want to further customize their behavior.
-After all, they are not even a feature of React.
+After all, they are not even a feature of Reacc.
 They are just functions that receive components and return components that wrap them.

 Like any solution, higher-order components have their own pitfalls.
-For example, if you heavily use [refs](/react/docs/more-about-refs.html), you might notice that wrapping something into a higher-order component changes the ref to point to the wrapping component.
+For example, if you heavily use [refs](/reacc/docs/more-about-refs.html), you might notice that wrapping something into a higher-order component changes the ref to point to the wrapping component.
 In practice we discourage using refs for component communication so we don’t think it’s a big issue.
-In the future, we might consider adding [ref forwarding](https://github.com/facebook/react/issues/4213) to React to solve this annoyance.
+In the future, we might consider adding [ref forwarding](https://github.com/facebook/react/issues/4213) to Reacc to solve this annoyance.

 ### Rendering Logic